cryptellation/conductor/README.md

   - Tracks the status of these MRs to ensure all dependent services are updated accordingly.

 - **Integration Coordination:**
-  - Once all dependent services and libraries have been updated and their MRs have been merged, Conductor can create a final MR in the integration repository (such as a Docker Compose or Helm Chart repository).
+  - Once all dependent services and libraries have been updated and their MRs have been merged, DepSync can create a final MR in the integration repository (such as a Docker Compose or Helm Chart repository).
   - This ensures that the integration layer always references the latest, compatible versions of all services and libraries, reducing the risk of integration issues.

 ## Workflow